dmhacker/alexa-youtube-skill/README.md

 10. Click [here](https://github.com/dmhacker/alexa-youtube-skill/raw/master/alexa-youtube-skill.zip) to download __alexa-youtube-skill.zip__, which contains all the code for the Lambda server.
       * The zip file is recompiled from this repository ever hour.
 If you want to verify the build date, open the zip file and look for _timestamp.txt_.
 11. Now, go back to the Lambda function you just saved.
 Under "Code entry type," select "Upload a ZIP file."
 Then, upload alexa-youtube-skill.zip under "Function Package."
-12. You will now need to enter 2 environment variables.
-Enter these in:
+12. You will now need to fill out the required environment variables:

 | Key                  | Value                                                               |
 | -------------------- | ------------------------------------------------------------------- |
 | ALEXA_APPLICATION_ID | found under Skill Information under your skill in Amazon Developer  |
 | HEROKU_APP_URL       | __OPTIONAL__ the URL for the Heroku intermediary server.
 Defaults to https://dmhacker-youtube.herokuapp.com if this variable is not included.
 Otherwise, you can choose to [setup and use your own server](https://github.com/dmhacker/dmhacker-youtube). |

-13. Additionally, under "Advanced Settings" in your Lambda server, go to the "Timeout" section.
+13. Under "Configuration" -> "Advanced Settings" in your Lambda server, go to the "Timeout" section.
 Change the timeout duration from 3 seconds to >= 1 minute.
 14. The last step is linking your Lambda function to your Alexa skill.
 Go back to Alexa under Amazon Developer and find your skill.
 In the __Configuration__ page, put the Lambda ARN name in the blank spot that you left earlier.
 15. Go to the __Test__ page and set Enabled to true.
 The skill will now work exclusively on your devices.